roamingthings/java-lambda-deps-layer/README.md

 * `function1`... - The functions of the application.
 * `infrastructure` - CDK code to build the topology of the application and deploy it to AWS.
 * `.run` - Sample run configuration for IntelliJ IDE
+* `buildSrc` - Contains a Gradle plugin that simplifies the generation of a ZIP that can be used to distribute a lambda function

 The most important modules are the `common-deps` and `deps-layer` module.
 The `common-deps` module the sum of all dependencies that are used by all functions.
 From the point of view of one function that will mean that the